JuliaLang/julia/doc/src/manual/style-guide.md

 is typical for such functions to also return the modified array for convenience.

 Functions related to IO or making use of random number generators (RNG) are notable exceptions:
-Since these functions almost invariably must mutate the IO or RNG, respectively, functions with ending with `!` are used to signify that an argument _other_ than the IO or RNG is mutated.
+Since these functions almost invariably must mutate the IO or RNG, respectively, functions ending with `!` are used to signify that an argument _other_ than the IO or RNG is mutated.
 For example, `rand(x)` mutate the RNG, whereas `rand!(x)` mutate the RNG and `x`, and similarly, `read(io)` mutates `io`, whereas `read!(io, x)` mutates both arguments.

 ## Avoid strange type `Union`s